NEAL CONAN, Host:

 CONAN: This is TALK OF THE NATION.
 I'm Neal Conan in Washington.
 It's not over until the fire's out at the cauldron, but before the closing ceremony, the last event at the 2010 winter games will be men's ice hockey, the U.S. and host Canada still in the mix for the gold medal.

 The last two weeks have been full of spectacular performances and some heartbreaking crashes.
 As the games wind up, what's been the biggest highlight for you?
 What's a big moment we might have missed?
 800-989-8255.
 Email us, firstname.lastname@example.org.
 You can also join the conversation on our Web site.
 That's at npr.org.
 Click on TALK OF THE NATION.

 Our correspondents in Vancouver are with us, Tom Goldman and Howard Berkes, and we're going to go now, though, to - well, to the road.
 The U.S. took home a bronze medal in the women's two-man bobsled last night.
 Brakeman Elana Meyers and her partner, driver Erin Pac, surprised man bobsled fans by beating out both top-ranked Germany and the sled driven by their U.S. teammates.

 Elana Meyers is on the line, with us by phone, on her way to the medal ceremony.
 Congratulations.

-Ms. ELANA MEYERS (Bronze Medal Winter): Thank you, thank you.
+ELANA MEYERS: Thank you, thank you.
 It's been a great ride so far.
 I know we're looking forward to getting our medal tonight.

 CONAN: And that should be a wonderful moment for you.
 I wonder, I think people may have heard this already.
 You had always dreamed of playing at the Olympic Games but dreamed of playing shortstop.